 The qualification is work-based and all candidates must be employed in the sector to complete the programme (to gain the higher apprenticeship, candidates must be employed as a degree apprentice).
 This work-based programme is designed to enable you to negotiate work activities and projects with your employer/workplace mentor, which will provide the focus and basis of your professional learning and count towards the achievement of your degree.

-It is specifically designed for managers in the construction industry who wish to gain recognition for their professional learning experience towards a degree qualification.
+This is a one year top-up degree specifically designed to provide the opportunity for progression for those with from a Level 5 Foundation degree or HND in Construction who wish to progress to a construction site manager role.
+Alternatively, it is ideal for those who have at least five years' significant experience of working in the construction industry to progress their careers in the sector.
+It is also specifically designed for managers in the construction industry who wish to gain recognition for their professional learning experience towards a degree qualification.
 The academic requirements of the programmes are met through the completion of current projects that candidates undertake in the workplace.

 This degree is specifically designed to develop the knowledge, and practical skills and competences you will need to operate as a construction site manager and achieve the higher apprenticeship Level 6 without the necessity of completing another qualification such as an NVQ.